mattaq31/Hash-CAD/crisscross_kit/orthoseq_generator/scripts/benchmarking/ZENODO_BENCHMARK_README_DRAFT.md

 # OrthoSeq Benchmark Data

-This archive contains the benchmark data associated with the OrthoSeq manuscript, "OrthoSeq: Design of Thermodynamically Orthogonal DNA Sequence-Pair Libraries."
+This archive contains the benchmark data associated with the OrthoSeq manuscript, "OrthoSeq: A Design Workflow for Thermodynamically Orthogonal DNA Sequence-Pair Libraries."

 It contains the full benchmark outputs and the reduced sequence libraries used for the Supporting Information.

-## Funding and Compute Resources

-This dataset is associated with work supported in part by:

-- the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) Walter Benjamin Programme, project `553862611`
-- the Dana-Farber Cancer Institute Claudia Adams Barr Program for Cancer Research
-- the Korea-US Collaborative Research Fund (KUCRF), grant `RS-2024-00468463`

-The O2 High Performance Compute Cluster, supported by the Research Computing Group at Harvard Medical School, was used to accelerate development of the evolutionary algorithm and the final large-scale parameter sweeps.

 ## Archive Scope